 About The AuthorHome

 When I was 12 years old and in 8th grade, my English teacher asked our class to write a Christmas poem.
 So during recess I sat under a tree with a pencil and a note pad and began writing.
 When the teacher returned our papers, much to my dismay he called me up to his desk and asked me where I had copied it from as he explained what plagerism was to me.
 I told him I didn't copy it, that I wrote it during recess.
 He accused me of lying and said he would find out where I copied it from.
 A few days later, after not being able to locate where he assumed I had gotten it from, he reluctantly gave me an A on my paper.
 I could tell he still didn't believe me.
 THAT was my first experience at writing.
 Did it discourage me?
 Nah.
 I went on to take Journalism and English classes all through high school and college.
 My dreams of becoming a newspaper reporter changed when I got married and had a family to raise.
 I still wrote over the years and after several short stories and articles I accumulated enough rejection slips to fill a file.
-One time a major magazine was interested in an article I wrote, but then recinded their offer and gave it to one of their staff who then wrote an article on the same topic.
 All of this only encouraged me to continue honing my skills and keep writing.
 Now I have several books and ebooks to my credit and at 77, I still enjoy it.
 Am I perfect?
 Not yet, but I'll keep trying.

 My name is Teresa Brown and I also write under the pseudonym of Teresa Marotta for my fiction novels.
 One of the most often questions I am asked is where I get my idea's from and how I write.
 So this is the skinny.